-GeminiDB Cassandra API allows you to connect to an instance through an unencrypted connection or an encrypted connection (SSL).
-The SSL connection encrypts data and is more secure.
+GeminiDB Cassandra API allows you to connect to an instance over SSL or non-SSL connections.
+SSL encrypts data and is more secure.

-- The DB instances must be in the same VPC and subnet as the ECS. - The ECS must be in a security group that has access to the instances.
-For details, see Configuring Security Group Rules.
+- The target instance must be in the same VPC and subnet as the ECS. - The ECS must be in a security group that has access to the instances.
+For details, see Setting Security Group Rules for a GeminiDB Cassandra Instance.

 - 1. A GeminiDB Cassandra instance has been created and is running properly. - 2.
 An ECS has been created.
 The following uses a Linux ECS as an example.
 For details, see Purchasing an ECS in Getting Started with Elastic Cloud Server. - 3.
-Download and install the Cassandra client that matches the CPU type of the ECS. - If the CPU type is x86, download the Cassandra client installation package. - If the CPU type is Kunpeng, download the Cassandra client installation package. - 4.
-Before accessing an instance using an SSL connection, obtain the SSL certificate by referring to Downloading the SSL Certificate.
+Download and install the Cassandra client that matches the CPU type of the ECS. - If the CPU type is x86, download the Cassandra client. - If the CPU type is Kunpeng, download the Cassandra client. - 4.
+Before connecting to an instance over SSL, obtain an SSL certificate.
+For details, see Downloading the SSL Certificate.